JoannaPicetti/Global-Government-Digital-Economy-New-Social-Contract-/README.md

 (For all, the entire humankind, 8 Billion human beings)

-Created by common people, US, not from politicians.
+Created by common people, US, not by politicians.

-We believe alltogether can write this on the Blockchain by Smart Contracts.
+We believe all together can write and sign this on the Blockchain trough Smart Contracts.

 People, don’t trust in anything.

-Don’t trust in Govs, Don’t trust in politicians, Don’t trust in multinationals companies.
+Don’t trust in Govs, Don’t trust in politicians, Don’t trust in multinationals, Don't trust in media.....

-We believe in digital, We believe exponential technologies will give us the tools to heal the planet after this Crisis and to give freedom to people to lead the world together.
+We believe in digital, We believe exponential technologies will give us the tools to heal the planet after this Crisis and to give freedom and power to the people to lead the world together.